Muskie School Overview

 Director: Firooza Pavri

-Professors: Bampton, Coburn, Edney, Pavri, Savage; Associate Professors: Bolda, Ettenger, Hamilton, Joly, Lichter; Assistant Professors: Huston, Kim, Morris, Paulu; Practice Faculty: Sahonchik, Tupper, Ziller; Lecturer: Ghezi, Michaud-Stutzman
+Professors: Bampton, Edney, McDonnell, Pavri, Savage, Swanson; Associate Professors: Hamilton, Handman, Huston, Joly, Kim, LaPlante, Lichter; Assistant Professors: Michaud, Paulu, Ziller; Practice Faculty: Sahonchik, Tupper; Lecturer: Ghezzi, LaSalle

 The Edmund S. Muskie School of Public Service is a non-partisan education, research, and public service organization dedicated to educating leaders, informing policy and practice, and strengthening civic life.
-The school combines nationally recognized research programs with graduate degrees in Public Health (MPH), and Policy, Planning, and Management (MPPM).
-It also offers a bachelor’s degree and several minors through the school’s Geography-Anthropology (GYA) program, as well as a wide spectrum of certificates and certificates of graduate study.
-Muskie graduates work in many fields in both the public and private sectors.
+The School combines nationally recognized research programs with graduate degrees in Public Health (MPH), and Policy, Planning, and Management (MPPM).
+It also offers bachelor’s degrees and several minors through the School’s undergraduate Geography-Anthropology (GYA) and Tourism and Hospitality (TAH) programs, as well as a wide spectrum of certificates and certificates of graduate study.
+Muskie graduates work in many fields in the public, non-profit, and private sectors.

 Muskie School Research and Public Service